rkomartin/veritable-python/README.md

 ## Making predictions based on a completed analysis
 A predictions request should be a dict with two entries.
-The `data` entry should contain a row specification, where the value of every conditioning column is specified and the value of every predicted column is `null`.
+The `data` entry should contain a row specification, where the value of every conditioning column is specified and the value of every predicted column is `None`.
 The `count` entry should specify the number of predicted values requested.

-    request = {'data': {'age': 30, 'weight': 'null'}, 'count': 2}
+    request = {'data': {'age': 30, 'weight': None}, 'count': 2}
     results = my_analysis_handle.predict(request)